ossrs/srs-docs/src/pages/faq-srs-stack.md

 * [Supported Platforms](#support-platform): Supported platforms, supported images, want to use the server or command line installation directly, or aaPanel installation.
 * [How to Push Multiple Streams](#multiple-streams): Want to push multiple streams, want to change the default stream name and stream address.
 * [How to Run Multiple Instances](#multiple-instances): The machine has a lot of CPU, how can we support more platform forwarding, or more streams and recording, etc.
-* [Low bandwidth, Get More Bandwidth](#bandwidth): Insufficient bandwidth, want to increase bandwidth, use SRS Stack in CVM.
+* [Insufficient Bandwidth, Acquire Additional Bandwidth](#bandwidth): Insufficient bandwidth, want to increase bandwidth, use SRS Stack in CVM.
 * [How to Set up Free HTTPS](#https): How to apply for a free HTTPS certificate, how to apply for certificates for multiple domain names.
 * [How to Use Server File for Virtual Live Events](#virtual-live-server-file): How to upload file to server and use it in virtual live events.
 * [How to Modify the Push Authentication Key](#update-publish-secret): Update the push authentication key, replace the push key.
 * [How to Disable Push Authentication](#no-publish-auth): Don't want push authentication, the device does not support special characters.
 * [How to Record to Local Disk](#record): How to record to the local disk of SRS Stack.
-* [Difference Between Cloud Recording and Cloud On-Demand](#cos-vs-vod): Whether to use cloud recording or cloud on-demand, and what are the differences.
 * [How to Change the Recording Directory](#update-dvr-directory): How to modify the recording directory to another disk directory.
 * [Recording Doesn't Stop When the Stream is Stopped](#dvr-continue-when-unpublish): Why the recording doesn't stop immediately when the stream is stopped, but instead waits for a certain period before stopping.
 * [How to Quickly Generate a Recorded File](#dvr-fastly-generate): After stopping the stream, how to rapidly create a recorded file.